 Rationale: This mitigation measure avoids and reduces potential loss of burrowing owl habitat, disturbance to burrowing owls, and burrowing owl mortality, while allowing for adaptive management throughout Project construction and operation.

+Spec-5 Ferruginous Hawk: The Certificate Holder shall not site any wind turbines, solar arrays, or BESS within a 0.6-mile (1km) radius surrounding ferruginous hawk nests:

+documented in PHS data on the effective date of the SCA,

+identified in the Certificate Holder’s nest surveys, and/or

+that may be newly established by the species between the SCA effective date and the time of construction.

+The Certificate Holder shall avoid siting wind turbines, solar arrays, and BESS within a 0.6-2-mile radius surrounding documented ferruginous hawk nests, unless the Certificate Holder is able to demonstrate that:

+compensation habitat, as described below, will provide a net gain in ferruginous hawk habitat and either:

+the nesting site is no longer available, or

-Spec-5 Ferruginous Hawk: The Certificate Holder shall not site any wind turbines within core habitat in ferruginous hawk territories, defined as the area within a 2-mile radius surrounding ferruginous hawk nestsin PHS data and any nests added to the PHS data between SCA execution and the time of construction and in Horse Heaven Wind Farm, LLC (2022).
-Other primary Project components, specifically solar arrays and BESS, shall not be sited within 0.5 miles of a documented ferruginous hawk nest.
-Siting of solar arrays or BESS within 0.5-2 miles of a known ferruginous hawk nest or secondary project components (i.e., roads, transmission lines, substations, etc.) within 2 miles of a documented nest may be considered if the Certificate Holder is able to demonstrate that the nest site and foraging habitat is no longer available to the species and that compensation habitat, as described below, will provide a net gain in ferruginous hawk habitat.
-Habitat considered no longer available for ferruginous hawk would include habitat that has been altered by landscape-scale development (cropland conversion, residential development, industrial development) rendering the territory non-viable.
-This could include habitats that have been altered such that no native or foraging habitat remains and no nesting structures exist.
-Any Project infrastructure to be sited within 2 miles of a ferruginous hawk nest will require prior approval by EFSEC based on the process described below.
+the foraging habitat within the 2-mile radius is no longer viable for the species.

+Habitat considered no longer available for ferruginous hawk would include habitat that has been altered by landscape-scale development (conversion to cropland, residential development, industrial development) rendering the territory non-viable.
+This could include habitats that have been altered such that insufficient native or foraging habitat remains.
+Project turbines, solar arrays, or BESS shall not be sited within 2 miles of a ferruginous hawk nest without prior approval by EFSEC based on the process described below.

-The extent of Project component encroachment into 2-mile core habitat may vary depending on the type of infrastructure proposed (e.g., solar array, power line, road).
-If encroachment is considered by the Certificate Holder, the Certificate Holder shall provide the PTAG and EFSEC with:
+The extent of component encroachment into core habitat in ferruginous hawk territories, defined as the area within a 2-mile radius surrounding documented nests, may vary depending on the type of infrastructure proposed (i.e., turbine, solar array, BESS).
+If siting of these components within 2 miles of a nest is considered by the Certificate Holder, the Certificate Holder shall develop, in consultation with the PTAG for approval by EFSEC:

-A set of habitat parameters, developed in consultation with the PTAG for approval by EFSEC, to document whether habitat in a core range is consider non-viable.
-The results of habitat surveys shall be reviewed by the PTAG and approved by EFSEC.
+A set of habitat parameters to document whether habitat in a core range is considered non-viable.
+The results of habitat surveys and their relation to these habitat parameters shall be reviewed by the PTAG and approved by EFSEC.

-A description of the current nesting habitat available and a description of documented use of the core habitat by ferruginous hawk available through historic background information or field-based surveys.
+A description of the current viable nesting habitat, available nesting sites, and a description of documented use of the core habitat by ferruginous hawk available through historic background information or field-based surveys.

 A description of the type and location of infrastructure proposed within the core habitat.